Updated 7/3/25 to note the book is free.

 only the right word in the subject line and a picture of them holding the book

-to the info page to receives the money. £2,021 or $2021 is a lot to some and
+to the info page to receives the money. $3,000 is a lot to some and

 nothing to others, and so I want to make this about poetry and interesting